AvaProtocol/OAK-blockchain/scripts/session_keys/README.md

 ```

 If you have 3 validator nodes, and each node needs to set 4 session keys (audi, babe, grandpa, imon), then you need to execute 12 commands.
 In order to facilitate execution, you can modify the `run.sh` script to set up in batches.

+After you have set these session keys, use the command in section 4.1 to restart the node.
+If you see that the node is ready to finalize the block, then the setup is successful.